August 10 – August 14, 2026

 ($100 discount for returning students, subscribers, and siblings)

-Shakespeare's Players, Jr. is a two-week summer acting program for young artists (ages 10 – 14) ranging from first-time performers to budding stars.
+Shakespeare's Players, Jr. (formerly Junior Corps) is a two-week summer acting program for young artists (ages 10 – 14) ranging from first-time performers to budding stars.
 Members of Shakespeare's Players, Jr. participate in daily classes (Monday – Friday, 9:30 a.m. – 4:30 p.m.) under the direction of The Shakespeare Theatre's Education staff, and meet with the Theatre's professional resident artists in master classes and discussions.

 Each day is varied, fast-paced, and exciting!
 The focus of Shakespeare's Players, Jr. is ensemble work — and each two-week session culminates in a final presentation that involves the entire group performing a theatrical version of a piece of classic literature.
 Previous groups have performed works such as The Odyssey, Julius Caesar, and Beowulf!
 Parents, friends, and professional company members all attend these final showings.